 For example, based on their mobile check-in and activity history, companies can use their data management solution to digest real-time location data and trigger a push message at the right moment.

-A bank might suggest a list of nearby ATMs to assist cash withdrawal abroad, following a customer’s Search query.
-Because they know she’s abroad and withdrawing money at an inflated transaction rate, they can recommend a credit card via an exclusive email offer, specifically designed to manage spending overseas.
+A bank might suggest a list of nearby ATMs to assist cash withdrawal abroad, following a customer’s search query.
+And because they know the customer is abroad and withdrawing money at an inflated transaction rate, they can recommend a credit card via an exclusive email offer, specifically designed to manage spending overseas.

-A surprising number of companies are unable to stop targeting prospects once they’ve purchased from them, beyond one or a couple of channels.
+A surprising number of companies are unable to stop targeting prospects beyond one or a couple of channels once they’ve made a purchase.

 Serving the same ad for a product someone has recently bought only serves to annoy people — so use burn tags to remove individuals from a selection once they reach a booking confirmation page.